 Dr. Raymond Sleiman works as an urologist.
 Dr. Sleiman (or staff) speaks Arabic, Spanish, and French.
 His areas of expertise include the following: incontinence and prostate procedures.
 He is affiliated with Los Alamitos Medical Center and Long Beach Memorial Medical Center.
 Dr. Sleiman attended medical school at Syrian University Faculty of Medicine and Saint Joseph University of Beirut.
 His average patient rating is 3.5 stars out of 5.
 He takes Anthem, Blue Cross/Blue Shield, and Viant, in addition to other insurance carriers.

 Clinical interests: Incontinence, Prostate Procedures

-Dr. Jennifer Liu's medical specialty is urology (urinary tract disease).
-Dr. Liu graduated from the University of Massachusetts Medical School.
-Her residency was performed at a hospital affiliated with the University of Southern California (USC).
-Areas of particular interest for Dr. Liu include partial nephrectomy, pyeloplasty (renal pelvis reconstruction), and da vinci surgery.
-She honors Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-Dr. Liu is conversant in Mandarin.
-Her hospital/clinic affiliations include Los Alamitos Medical Center, Long Beach Memorial Medical Center, and Lakewood Regional Medical Center.
+Dr. Jennifer Liu's specialty is urology (urinary tract disease).
+She graduated from the University of Massachusetts Medical School and then she performed her residency at a hospital affiliated with the University of Southern California (USC).
+Her clinical interests encompass partial nephrectomy, pyeloplasty (renal pelvis reconstruction), and da vinci surgery.
+Dr. Liu accepts Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+In addition to English, Dr. Liu speaks Mandarin.
+She is professionally affiliated with Los Alamitos Medical Center, Long Beach Memorial Medical Center, and Lakewood Regional Medical Center.